You might not love the idea of paying for a PlayStation Plus subscription, but that R750 a year includes a massive bounty of free games.

 Looking for a heads-up on which games you can grab right now and soon ahead?
-We’ve got you covered: these are the South Africa’s PlayStation Plus freebies for June 2017, which will be available to download starting 6 June.
-And if you didn’t grab May’s free downloads, then scroll further down for a quick look at those titles.
+We’ve got you covered: these are SA’s PlayStation Plus freebies for July 2017, which will be available to download starting 4 July.
+And if you didn’t grab June’s free downloads yet, then scroll further down for a quick look at those titles.

 FREE ON PLAYSTATION PLUS IN JUNE